 The IP55 classifications given to each of the bone conduction headphone examples above means they are protected against dust and water jets.

 More specifically, ingress of dust is not entirely prevented, but it must enter in sufficient quantity to interfere with the operation of the headphones.
 The headphones are also protected from water based on a test that has water projected by a nozzle (6.3 mm (0.25 in)) against the headphones from all directions.

 What is the difference between air and bone conduction?
-Air conduction hearing occurs through air near the ear.
+Air conduction hearing occurs through the air near the ear.
 It involves sound waves in the air that interact with the ear canal and eardrum.
 Bone conduction hearing occurs through vibrations in the body that are picked up by the inner ear’s specialized nervous system.

-What is better air conduction or bone conduction?
+What is better, air conduction or bone conduction?
 For optimal hearing, we need to sense audible vibrations through air conduction and bone conduction.
 If we have hearing damage in our eardrum and middle ear, bone conduction will work better.
-If we have damage in our inner ear, then we will likely hear via air conduction with more clarity.
+If we have damage in our inner ear, we will likely hear via air conduction with more clarity.

 Choosing the right headphones or earphones for your applications and budget can be a challenging task.
 For this reason, I’ve created My New Microphone’s Comprehensive Headphones/Earphones Buyer’s Guide.
 Check it out for help in determining your next headphones/earphones purchase.